scrapy/scrapy/docs/topics/feed-exports.rst

 that file uploaded to the feed URI.

-If you want item delivery to start earlier when using one of these storage backends, use :ref:`batches<batches>` to split the output items in multiple files, based on a specified limit.
-That way, as soon as a file reaches the specified limit, that file is delivered to the feed URI, allowing item delivery to start way before the end of the crawl.
+If you want item delivery to start earlier when using one of these storage backends, use :ref:`batches` to split the output items into multiple files, delivered sequentially after a given criteria is met, e.g. after each file contains a given number of items or after a given time has passed since the last file delivered.

 .. _batches: